AliGh1/k1challange_authProject/README.md

 ## About Laravel task manager

-Laravel task manager is a open source project about tasks.
+Laravel task manager is a open source project about auth.

 ## Description